coding-rachal/PMRDataset/README.md

 <img src="./doc/teaser1.jpg">

 ## Rare Cases
+Our PMR dataset is known for complementing extrem scenarios for real-world datasets and exploring more about the pedestrian-vehicle interaction modes.
+Therefore, we show some rare cases for pedestrian-vehicle interactions here.
+For each case, we provide videos captured from two distinct vehicles.
+As alternative options, you can also view these example videos at ... or download them on
 #### (a) Two motorcycles collided with each other, and one of the falling motorcycles hit a pedestrian.

 https://github.com/user-attachments/assets/66779523-afaf-4455-bbbd-79d33590b77b